How would I become a non-religious pastoral carer?

 What sort of training do these non-religious pastoral carers have?

-Our induction programme is meant to provide a basic introduction and assessment of the skills required to provide high quality pastoral care.
-Participants must complete a number of pre-course activities, two days of classroom learning, and several follow up post-course activities.
+Our induction programme provides an introduction and assessment of the skills required to provide high quality pastoral care.
+Participants complete a number of pre-course activities, two days of classroom learning, and several follow up post-course activities.

-During The classroom learning, we considers the role of the non-religious pastoral carer in various settings via, skills development sessions, ethical awareness training, and skills practice exercises.
+During classroom learning, we consider the role of the non-religious pastoral carer in various settings via, skills development sessions, ethical awareness training, and skills practise exercises.

-Once someone has become a network member, like all members, they are expected to engage with our ongoing CPD opportunities , and any additional training expected by the institution to which they apply to volunteer.
+Once someone has been accredited by the NRPSN they are expected to engage with our ongoing CPD opportunities , and any additional training expected by the institution the operate in.

 Why don’t you call yourself chaplains?